Advocate urges Nirbhaya's mother to learn from Sonia Gandhi, forgive convicts

 Nalini was arrested and convicted for her role in the assassination of former prime minister Rajiv Gandhi in 1991.

-On Friday, Nirbhaya's mother tear into at the courts and government stating that the same people who had in the year 2012 raised slogans for women's safety are now playing with Nirbhaya's case for their political benefits and stpped the execution for their political gains.
+On Friday, Nirbhaya's mother was on tears into at the courts and government stating that the same people who had in the year 2012 raised slogans for women's safety are now playing with Nirbhaya's case for their political benefits and stopped the execution for their political gains.

 While speaking to media she also denied reports of her entry into politics.